 Hourly weather data from the Arctic Tundra LTER wet sedge experimental site at Toolik Lake.
-The following parameters are measured every minute and averaged every hour: control and greenhouse plot air temperature and relative humidity at 3 meters.
+The following parameters are measured every minute and averaged every hour: control plot air temperature and relative humidity at 3 meters and greenhouse plot air temperature and relative humidity at 1 meters (inside the greenhouse).

 Data set ID:

 Starting in June 1994 weather data has been collected in the wet sedge experimental plots (block 1) at the Arctic Tundra LTER site at Toolik Lake.
 Air temperature and relative humidity (3 meters) and soil temperatures at surface, 10 and 25 cm depths are measured on the following treatment plots:

 - Nitrogen alone

 Air temperature and relative humidity are measured every minute and averaged every hour while soil temperatures are measured every 3 minutes and averaged every 4 hours.
 The shade and greenhouses covers are only installed June thru August.

 Sensor and Equipment Description

 Following are brief descriptions of the sensors used.
 Company addresses follow the list.

 - Data Logger - Campbell Scientific CR10 Multiplexer - Campbell Scientific AM416 Panel temperature - Campbell Scientific 10TCRT Air temperature/ RH - Campbell Scientific 207; Humidity sensor replaced every 2-3 years.
 Replaced with CS500 Aug 1999

 - Soil Thermocouples - Custom made using Omega Engineering, Copper-Constantan wire.
 Range -200 to 350 °C. Limits of error: Standard wire 1.0°C or 0.75% above 0°C and 1.0°C or 1.5% below 0°C. Special wire 0.5°C or 0.4%.